FrankOfTheScience/TheBoringChat.Ui/README.md

 #### State of the project:

-This frontend Project is done, maybe I am going to change some color here and there but major improvements won't be released on this repo until I find new ways to experiment with backend, which is my main focus.
+This Frontend Project is done, maybe I am going to change some color here and there but major improvements won't be released on this repo until I find new ways to experiment with backend, which is my main focus.

+#### Backend

+You can find the Backend repo [HERE](https://github.com/FrankOfTheScience/TheBoringChat)

 ## Project Screen Shot(s)